China National Highway 219

-China National Highway 219 (G219; Chinese: Guódào219) is a highway which runs along the entire western and southern border of the People's Republic of China, from Kom-Kanas Mongolian ethnic township in Xinjiang to Dongxing in Guangxi.
-At over 10000 km long, it is part of the China National Highway Network Planning (2013–2030), and once completed it will be the longest National Highway.
+China National Highway 219 (G219; Chinese: Guódào219) is a highway running along the entire western and southern border of the People's Republic of China, from Kom-Kanas in Xinjiang to Dongxing in Guangxi.
+At over 10000 km in length, it is part of the China National Highway Network Planning (2013–2030), and once completed it will be the longest National Highway.

-Before 2013, G219 ran from Yecheng (Karghilik) in the Xinjiang Uyghur Autonomous Region to Lhatse in the Tibet Autonomous Region.
-It was 2342 km long.
+Before 2013, G219 ran only from Yecheng (Karghilik) in the Xinjiang to Lhatse in Tibet on a length of 2342 km.
 This section was completed in September 1957.
-India disagrees with China over its 180 km territorial footprint in Aksai Chin.
-During the 1962 war, China defended the road, also pushing its western frontier further west.
+India is engaged in a territorial dispute with China over Aksai Chin, through which this section passes for 180 km.
+After a 1962 war, China retained control of the road.

 For the first time after the 1960s, between 2010-2012, China spent ($476 million) repaving the Xinjiang section spanning just over 650 km.
 China's 13th (2016–2020) and 14th (2021–2025) five-year plans both included development of the road and connectivity with other roads.

-Former G219
+Original G219

-Construction of this road as a gravel road was started in 1951.
+Construction of the Sinkiang-Tibet road as a gravel road was started in 1951.
 It is also known as the 'Yehchang–Gartok road', the 'Aksai Chin road', and the 'Sky Road'.
-About 180 km passes through Aksai Chin.
+As the only direct road between Xinjiang and Tibet it is of strategic importance to China.

-Xinjiang-Tibet road, Aksai Chin
+Aksai Chin

 Alignment of the 1957 Xinjiang-Tibet road.

-Through 1950s China planned and constructed a road through its western frontier in Xinjiang and Tibet (Hotan/Rutog).
-China announced completion of the road in September 1957.
-A number of reasons for building the road has been conceptualized, including cementing China's control over the region.
-India supposedly learnt of the construction a couple of years after the road construction started.
-Despite the historic remoteness of the region, both sides lay claim to the area.
+Through the 1950s, China constructed the road through its western frontier in Xinjiang and Tibet, from Hotan to Rutog.
+It was completed in September 1957.

+About 180 km passes through Aksai Chin, easily accessible to the Chinese, but more difficult for the Indians on the other side of the Karakoram to reach.
+India did not learn of the road until 1957.
+Both sides lay claim to the area.

-The road entered disputed territory "just east of Sarigh Jilgnang" after which it ran through a number of locations India recognized as its territory such as Haji Langar, and usage was claimed by India to be in contravention to the Sino-Indian Agreement 1954.
-The following years saw China repave the road which resulted in localized tension.
-One of the reasons for the 1962 war was the defence of that road.
-In the defence of the road, China pushed its western frontier further west.
+The road enters disputed territory east of Sarigh Jilgnang after which it runs through territory India recognizes as its own.
+India claimed the road to be in contravention to the Sino-Indian Agreement 1954.
+China repaved the road in the following years, which resulted in heightened tension.
+A goal of the 1962 war was the defence of the road.
+China retained control of the road, taking even more territory further west before withdrawing.
+There is a Chinese war memorial on the G219 at Kangxiwar.

 Dispute over the territory persists to the present time.
-There is a Chinese war memorial on the G219 at Kangxiwar.
-A number of lateral roads have been constructed with scattered military infrastructure.
+A number of lateral roads, including to military infrastructure, have been constructed.